 While growth expenditure doesn't always pay off, the point is that it is a good option to have; but one that the P/E ratio ignores.

-Greif has net debt worth a very significant 202% of its market capitalization.
+Net debt totals a substantial 154% of Greif's market cap.
 This level of debt justifies a relatively low P/E, so remain cognizant of the debt, if you're comparing it to other stocks.

 But note: Greif may not be the best stock to buy.
 So take a peek at this free list of interesting companies with strong recent earnings growth (and a P/E ratio below 20).